Payments are currently suspended.

 Business Service Plan

-The Trading Standards Service is located within the Directorate of Operations and Regulatory Services.
+The Trading Standards Service is located within the Directorate of City Operations, Neighbourhoods and Regulatory Services.
 The responsible Cabinet Member for the Trading Standards service within the Dynamic City Portfolio is Councillor Irim Ali.
-The primary aim of the Business Service Plan (pdf 871 kb) is to enable Newcastle City Council's Trading Standards Service to demonstrate what the key priorities are for the service in 2022/2023 and show how those activities contribute to the delivery of key local public services and priorities.
+The primary aim of the Business Service Plan (pdf 853 kb) is to enable Newcastle City Council's Trading Standards Service to demonstrate what the key priorities are for the service in 2024/2025 and show how those activities contribute to the delivery of key local public services and priorities.

 Our common and primary purpose in meeting all our planned objectives is to benefit the city of Newcastle upon Tyne, which primarily involves providing long term benefits to the businesses and consumers, which Trading Standards are empowered by a wide range of statutory legislation to advise and protect.